-Ontario's gap is close to 30%.
-This gender wage gap in Ontario is one of the largest in the world!
-Pay discrimination is not limited to one career or demographic, it affects women of all ages, races, and education levels – regardless of their family decisions.
+In Ontario, the gender wage gap is alarmingly close to 30%, making it one of the largest gaps in the world.
+Pay discrimination affects women of all ages, races, and education levels, irrespective of their family decisions.